 ATMOSPHERE: The space has contemporary and sophisticated vibe with a refined nod to the world of travel potential at the very core.
 Throughout the office space design you will encounter world destination photographs that will draw you personally in to the experiences of these various locations.
 This will be seen immediately upon entering the reception area where a boutique/chic ambiance will greet all that enter.
 The photographs and color scheme will be one that reflects a time of day that is both physically calming and intellectually invigorating…weaving in the hues of sunset; in plums, warm red and gold on the grounding palette of warm wood, aged brick and the sophisticated Prestige logo grey.

 This global exploration concept will also be present in the echoing of the circular form in fabrics, lighting and furnishing of various types in all areas of the office space.
 The experience will culminate at the large world map located at the far end of the office space where a casual and eclectic lounge will play host to those that wish to have a casual conversation or to entertain clients and visitors.

 CHAPTER 3.
 A GLOBAL LUXE VIBE with a SUSTAINABLE APPROACH

-Specializing in luxury destination experiences for customers all over the world, this client's goal was to create a comfortable, sophisticated work environment at their chic new location.
+Specializing in luxury destination experiences for customers all over the world, this client's goal was to create an office space design that is comfortable and sophisticated work environment at their chic new location.
 A strong supporter of sustainability, the client fully supported the repurpose and reuse of as many existing materials as possible, while creating a welcoming and refined space.

 SUSTAINABILITY THROUGH REUSE: The original hardwood floors of the charming old building had already been sanded down to the nail heads so little could be done to refinish them.
 Rather than lose their charm, they were cleaned and polished to take advantage of the character and patina - imperfections and all.